lfarroco/verbo-lang/README.md

 - or, `npm install -g verbo-lang` then `verbo`

 By default, the cli reads all .md files in the `source` directory.
 Having a `main.md` file is required.
-The generated files will be placed in the `output` directory.
+The generated files will be placed in the `dist` directory.
 Use `--target <lang>` to choose the target language.
 The default is `js`, but you can choose from `py`, `go`, `hs`, and others.

 You can run `verbo --help` to see all the available options.